Open-Bytes/SwiftUINavigator/README.md

 > Note: The option you select for a single view overrides the selected option in `NavigatorView`

-In case you need a custom nav bar, you can disable the default one and implement your own one or use the built-in with your customizations
+In case you need a custom nav bar, you can disable the automatic one and implement your own one or use the built-in with your customizations

 ```swift